Gerardts9/TFM/README.md

 ### METAL Scripts

-Different METAL scripts were used to meta-analyse each phenotype
+Two different meta-analyses methods were used through the software METAL, the inverse-variance weighted and the sample-size weighted.

 ### Manhattan.R